Why Do Communities of Practice Fail? Understanding CoPs and Its Limitations

 CoPs are often involved in time-consuming activities and without your support, it could take them ample time and resources to attain positive results.
 It’s a mind shift that leaders like you have to embrace.

-As the old adage goes, “All work and no play makes Jack a dull boy” Let your employees have the time to tinker with their ideas about your industry and see their innovative mind bear new fruits that only your company can offer to the market.
+As the old adage goes, “All work and no play makes Jack a dull boy” Let your employees have the time to tinker with their ideas about your industry and see their innovative minds bear new fruits that only your company can offer to the market.

-The downside is that communities of practice are more effective when they interact with individuals who are in the same level or background with them as to the role, function, or interest as the very nature of their interaction is to solve problems they all experience, exchange ideas and best practices, and share knowledge that is applicable to their work.
+The downside is that communities of practice are more effective when they interact with individuals who are in the same level or background as them as to the role, function, or interest as the very nature of their interaction is to solve problems they all experience, exchange ideas and best practices, and share knowledge that is applicable to their work.